 Similar to standard but with a raised outer rim

-Nest beds, unlike standard beds, have a raised edge.
+Nest beds have a raised edge.
 This provides a surface for your dog to curl against.
 They may not be suitable for dogs that sleep stretched out though.
+There are also cave beds.

 Thicker foam beds that provide extra support